 The DIY information can be found in the download section.

 Draught busting workshops were first developed in London, originally by Hyde Farm Climate Action Network.
-They are now being taken by forward by other groups, such as Transition Belsize.
 In discussion following the first Cosy Homes session at the Melksham Equinox event, three main approaches were identified to promote draught-proofing more widely, targeting different interest groups:

 - At general events (e.g. village or school fairs).
 This would use the draught-proofing kit to stimulate discussion and raise awareness of DIY ways to tackle hard to treat areas, such as sash windows.
 It might be possible to adapt one or two small portable windows on which to demonstrate or allow people to have a go.
 Interaction would be brief, responding to individual questions and interests.

 - For historic homes with sash windows: This might be organised either through an organisation such as a local preservation trust or following leafleting of an area of older homes.
 In this case, a practical workshop would be held at one of the homes in the area.

 - For low carbon group members: This might be a practical training/learning workshop in one person's home, designed to give members and other interested people the confidence to promote different aspects of draught-proofing.
 If somebody is already planning to carry out DIY retrofitting on their windows, then maybe a couple of others could be invited to help and learn - and then pass their experience on to others.

 A range of projects* have been developed and implemented by community groups or organisations - a testament to the creativity and dynamism of the sector.